Top 5 Facebook Tips for Marketers

 If videos are king, images are… you got it!
 Queen.
 They’re still powerful (and beautiful, of course), but they don’t always make the final decision.

-It’s improbable that you’ll be able to post video for every post.
+While it’s still #1 on our list of Facebook tips, It’s improbable that you’ll be able to use video for every post.
 It’s a lot easier to post photos or graphic images than to drum up video content.
-In fact, it’s encouraged that an image accompany every post if you have the means (and as I’ll show you, you likely do!)
+In fact, it’s encouraged that an image accompanies every post if you have the means (and as I’ll show you, you likely do!)

 We’ll get into the nitty-gritty in a later post, but let’s get you started with a sheer overview of easy grab-it-and-go images and graphic image creators you can use with very little training: